zdzichu/k8s-haproxy-external-lb/README.md

   > kubectl -n kube-system create secret generic haproxy-agent --from-file=ssh_key_agent=ssh_key_agent

-3. Pod need to be run with enough permissions to read `EndPoint` resources.
+3. Pod needs to be run with enough permissions to read `EndPoint` resources.
 Example helm chart uses `traefik` service account, which should be already configured on k3s cluster.

 4. Build the image: